 How close is the Life Plan Community to family members, shopping centers, medical facilities, and other important locations?

-Housing options
+Housing Options

 Decide the housing options you want to consider, including apartments, cottages, and villas.
 Be sure to consider factors like size, layout, and accessibility.

-Payment structure
+Payment Structure

 Would you prefer to pay a standard fee regardless of the level of care needed, or would you rather pay only for the care needed at any given time?
 If you pay a standard fee regardless of care level, that’s a Life Care (sometimes called Type A) contract, which requires a higher entrance and monthly fee than a Fee For Service (sometimes called Type C) contract.
 Fee For Service contracts are known to give residents more flexibility and control over their costs, and Life Care contracts offer stability that appeals to some.
-Knowing your preference can help you choose a community that will work for you.
+Knowing your preferences can help you choose a community that will work for you.

-Amenities and services
+Amenities and Services

 Make a list of amenities that are most important to you or your loved one.
 Consider dining options, recreation, continuing education, wellness programs, clubs and social events, pastoral care, and more.
 Which amenities are available at the communities you’re considering?
 How would you rank the quality of your most important amenities?

-Non-profit or for-profit
+Non-profit or For-profit

 Some Life Plan Communities are non-profit organizations; others are for-profit companies.
 While both types can offer excellent care and quality of life, there are some key differences: